zhouhaibing089/blog/content/posts/kubectl-alias-done-right.md

 ---

 It is not uncommon to see people having an alias for `kubectl` to save few keystrokes.
-It is admittedly useful, but I find it is not easy to do it correctly.
+It is admittedly useful, but I find it is not easy to get it right.

 Let's start from the basic form: